Incredible Jakob Ingebrigtsen breaks another European distance running record

 That took almost three seconds off the European Championship record set in 1994 by Fermin Cacho of Spain, two years after he too won the Olympic title.

-Light rain during the evening session in no way dampened the superb atmosphere inside the Olympic Stadium and Ingebrigsten was happy to rise to it.
+Light rain during the evening session in no way dampened the superb atmosphere inside the Olympic Stadium and Ingebrigtsen was happy to rise to it.

 It brings his tally now to four European gold medals on track, his Olympic gold from last year, and World Championship gold and silver from Oregon last month.